Staff

 Daniel Laird

-Daniel, a proud Wiradjuri man from New South Wales, grew up in Naarm (Melbourne) with a strong love for arts, music, and close family bonds.
+Daniel, a proud Wiradjuri/Ngiyampaa man from New South Wales, grew up in Naarm (Melbourne) with a strong love for arts, music, and close family bonds.
 Despite facing challenges during his time at Ravenhall Prison from 2018 to 2020, participating in the Torch Program reignited his passion for creativity and his connection to his culture.
 Since his release, Daniel has actively participated in various exhibitions, using his art to express personal resilience and pride in his Indigenous heritage.
 His journey highlights the role of family support in navigating difficult times and the power of art to heal and inspire.

 Christopher Austin